9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 - Keep your knees relaxed throughout, never locked.

 Burpees are several exercises in one: a plank, push-up, knee tuck and jump-up.
 So let’s break this exercise down into four parts:

-- Plank: Start by putting your hands down and jumping back into a plank, keeping your arms straight and body stiff and flat like a board.
-Your butt shouldn’t be sticking up in the air.
+- Plank: Start by putting your hands down and jumping back into a plank, keeping your arms straight and directly under your shoulders.
+Your body should form a straight line from your head to heels.
 If you have a full-length mirror you can turn sideways, it can really help with your alignment.

 - Push-up: If you’re able to do a push-up, do so—keeping your body nice and straight.
-Look slightly ahead, not down at the floor to avoid straining your neck.
 If you have to rest your body on the floor, no shame in that.
 Just push yourself back up.